Planning Your Move to Campus

 Fall Move In

 Suppose you are not part of an early-arrival group but are seeking to arrive earlier than the scheduled move-in dates for new or returning students.
-In that case, you must apply for permission by completing the early arrival/late application that will be available on the Housing Portal starting July 15.
-Undergraduate students will be provided instructions and dates for completing the early arrival application.
-Approved requests for early arrival may result in a daily rate, to be assessed to your student account.
+In that case, you must apply for permission by completing the early arrival application that will be available on the Housing Portal starting July 21.
+Students will be provided instructions and dates for completing the early arrival application.
+Approved requests for early arrival may result in a daily rate to be assessed to your student account.

-Approved early-arrival students will receive information on the date and time they are to arrive, and the location for where they will pick up their residential keys, via email, by the end of July.
+Approved early-arrival students will receive information on the date and time they are to arrive, and the location where they will pick up their residential keys via email on Monday, Aug.
+4.

-Starting the week of July 15, 2024, new and returning undergraduate students will receive an email from the Office of Housing and Residence Life asking them to sign up for an arrival date.
-Please note that this only applies to those students not approved for an early arrival.
+Starting the week of July 21, 2025, new and returning students will receive an email from the Office of Residential Experience asking them to sign up for an arrival date.
+Please note that this only applies to students who have not been approved for an early arrival.

 Students will have the option to move into their residence hall based on their identified move-in dates.
 Each day will have move-in windows (e.g. 10 a.m. to noon, noon to 2 p.m., etc.).
-There will be a limit on the number of students that will be permitted to sign up for each shift.
-This will ensure that not all students are moving in on the same day or during the same two-hour windows.
+There will be a limit on the number of students who will be permitted to sign up for each shift.
+This will ensure that not all students move in on the same day or during the same two-hour window.
 Students will only be permitted to move in during the two-hour time block on their selected move-in day (no exceptions).
 The move-in day/time selection process is on a first-come, first-served basis.

 To sign up for a move-in day: